bhavnaaro/WT-II-Project/final/testing/load/README.md

 2. Adding a new course API (jMeter)

-3. Requesting a list of instructors (k6 script)
+3. Requesting a list of instructors (k6 script + jMeter)

 4. Generating new recommendations based on selected course (k6 script)